-- If you haven’t received your card through the mail within 10 working days, please call us on 13 77 88.
+- If you have not received your card through the mail within 10 working days, please call us on 13 77 88.

-- The Photo Card is voluntary – you don't have to have one, but you may find it useful to prove your identity in situations not related to driving.
+- The Photo Card is voluntary – you do not have to have one, but you may find it useful to prove your identity in situations not related to driving.

 - Renewal notices are mailed generally within 6 weeks of the card's expiry date.

-- For driver licence renewals or applications, a receipt is provided which allows you to drive until the card arrives in the mail.
+- For driver licence renewals or applications, a receipt is provided that allows you to drive until the card arrives in the mail.
 The receipt is valid for 30 days.

 - The Driver Licensing Access Program supports disadvantaged communities enter or re-enter the NSW driver licensing system.
 The program helps with the management of outstanding fines, literacy support, understanding road rules, preparation for licensing tests and driving experience.